Manufacturing & Industrial IoT

 ├── AWS IoT Core (device connectivity + shadow state)

-├── Amazon Kinesis Data Streams (real-time telemetry)
+├── Amazon Kinesis Data Streams (real-time telemetry ingestion)

 ├── IoT SiteWise (asset modeling + time-series storage)